a-oneil/Indicator-Search/setup.md

 - The [Docker-compose](./setup.md#docker-compose) option will setup a reverse HTTPs (self-signed) proxy for you.
 - The [Docker image](./setup.md#docker-image) is a little more modular and requires you to put Indicator Search behind a reverse proxy yourself if you'd like encryption.
 You'll also need to setup a postgres database.
-- The [Locally accessible only](./setup.md#locally-accessible-only) option is used for devlopement.
+- The [Locally accessible only](./setup.md#locally-accessible-only) option is used for development.
 You can use [VSCode](https://code.visualstudio.com/) to portforward from a remote host to your local machine.

 ## Docker-compose